Injectivity w.r.t. Distribution of Elements in the Compressed Sequences Derived from Primitive Sequences over $Z/p^eZ$: Proof of main results

-Suppose that $\indmap{\cmap}$ is not injective on $\gseq$.
-As in the proof of Theorem \ref{thm:branch-p-3}, given that Condition \ref{cond:pit-p-lt-3} does not hold, Statement (i) or (ii) of Theorem \ref{thm:branch-p-3} holds.
-Equivalently, Statements (i) and (ii) of Theorem \ref{thm:result-hyper-prim-p3} hold.
+Noticing that Statement (iii) of Lemma \ref{lemma:equiv-cls-sub} does not occur here, we can repeat the proof of Theorem \ref{thm:uniform-branch-p-3} to show that if Statement (i) and Statement (ii) of Theorem \ref{thm:uniform-result-hyper-prim-p3} hold, then $\indmap{\cmap}$ is injective on $\gseq$ w.r.t. $D$-uniformity.

+Now suppose either Statement (i) or Statement (ii) of Theorem \ref{thm:uniform-result-hyper-prim-p3} does not hold.
+Below we show that $\indmap{\cmap}$ is not injective on $\gseq$ w.r.t. $D$-uniformity.